 RENEW SURFACE COLOR & PREVENT DAMAGE

 Pavers are very versatile and an excellent choice for your landscape and hardscape designs, but over time the paver color starts to fade and lose its appeal.
 Here in SWFL, these pavers are incredibly vulnerable to the harsh sun.
 Restoring pavers brings back their original color and prevents erosion.
-Allied Roof Cleaning’s team of professional technicians assist you in restoring your brick pavers.
-The installation of our color enhancing sealant renews the surface color naturally and provides a protective barrier from the sun and it’s damaging effects.
-The sealant also protects surfaces from stains, dirt, mold, mildew, and weeds.
+Allied Roof Cleaning’s team of professional technicians assist you in pressure cleaning and sealing your pavers to new again.
+The installation of our color enhancing paver sealant renews the surface color naturally and provides a protective barrier from the sun and it’s damaging effects.
+The paver sealant also protects surfaces from stains, dirt, mold, mildew, and weeds.

 Why do you need to seal your pavers?

-In Southwest Florida, pavers take a beating due to the sun and rain.
-Brick pavers today are mostly made of concrete, which is a porous material, susceptible to all kinds of staining and marking.
+From Naples to Cape Coral, we service most all Southwest Florida, Allied specializes in restoring pavers.
+Brick pavers take a beating due to the sun and rain.
+Pavers today are mostly made of concrete, which is a porous material, susceptible to all kinds of staining and marking.
 Oil, grease, and rust are very difficult to remove from unsealed pavers because they are so easily absorbed.
 Unsealed pavers retain water for long periods, creating an ideal situation for mold and mildew to grow.